Canadian Plastics Registry FAQ

 The Canadian plastics registry categories of plastics are based on the North American Product Classification System (NAPCS) Canada 2022 Version 1.0.
 This coding system is new from Statistics Canada, and does not match other common plastic coding systems such as the ASTM International Resin Identification Coding System.

-Natural and synthetic rubbers (such as silicone rubbers) are not included in the thermoplastic and thermoset resin codes listing the Canadian plastics registry.
+Natural and synthetic rubbers (such as silicone rubbers) are not included in the thermoplastic and thermoset resin codes listing in the Canadian plastics registry.
 These materials have separate NAPCS codes from the plastics under scope of reporting.
 Until further guidance is available, it is assumed that these elastomers would not be reportable under the Canadian plastics registry.
 Further guidance is expected as the complete exclusion of rubber would make the mandatory reporting for tires less effective.

 Do you report the plastics in each of your products separately?